 So who is inclined to devote this much time to an activity?
-What makes a person willing to put so much effort into being the best at bending free kicks like a banana, or giving that extra little push on the run up to the 50K race, or solving complicated equations or writing a novel?
+What makes a person willing to put so much effort into being the best at bending free kicks like a banana, giving that extra little push on the run-up to the 50K race, solving complicated equations, or writing a novel?

 “You need something more.
 You need a passion for what you’re doing.
 You have to burn for it,” says Sigmundsson.